laracasts/PHP-Vars-To-Js-Transformer/readme.md

 }
 ```

+> In Laravel 5, of course add `use JavaScript;` to the top of your controller.

 Using the code above, you'll now be able to access `foo`, `user`, and `age` from your JavaScript.

 ```js